On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) - the .au Domain Administration (auDA) Rules - took effect.

 - use a trademark as the basis for meeting the Australian presence requirement;

-- have a name which is not an exact match of their trademark as defined by the new licensing rules.
+- have a name which is not an exact match of their trademark as defined by the auDA Rules.

 To remain eligible for your domain name you should change the basis on which you meet the Australian presence requirement, however if this involves changing the legal entity the name is registered to, the name will need to be transferred to that new entity.

 In the auDA Rules, companies can now apply for and hold .au domain name licences on behalf of another company in their corporate group (a ‘related body corporate’), as long as that related company meets the Australian presence requirement.

 The exception to this is registrars, who cannot apply for or hold a .au domain name on behalf of a related body corporate as it may cause a conflict of interest.